banbox/bandoc/bot/en/bot_usage.md

   -sampler string
         hyper optimize method, tpe/bayes/random/cmaes/ipop-cmaes/bipop-cmaes (default "bayes")
 ```
-## K-line related tools
+## candle related tools
 **banbot.o kline down**
-Download K-line from the exchange and save to the database
+Download candle from the exchange and save to the database

 **banbot.o kline load**
-Import K-line from csv/zip file to database
+Import candle from csv/zip file to database

 **banbot.o kline export**
-Export K-line from database to csv file
+Export candle from database to csv file

 **banbot.o kline purge**
-Purge K-line from database.
+Purge candle from database.

 **banbot.o kline correct**
-Check if there is any error in database K-line and correct it automatically.
+Check if there is any error in database candle and correct it automatically.

 **banbot.o kline adj_factor**
 Recalculate the adjustment factor (for the Chinese futures market)